 Find lots of playgrounds sprinkled throughout Central Park so take a minute and let the kids play.

-After sitting for a bit and recharging, walk about .5-mile east on 60th St. to the Roosevelt Island Tram.
+Walk about .5-mile east on 60th St. to the Roosevelt Island Tram.

 Roosevelt Island Tram — Fourth Stop